 Family courts tend to prefer clean breaks when dividing out financial assets for most divorces.
 It is possible to earmark part of you ex partner’s future pension for payment to you upon their retirement.
 This puts the spouse obtaining an Order in their favour in a difficult position as they have to wait until their spouse retires to receive any benefit – so it is more common for couples to end up with a settlement which splits a pension in two, with part paid into a different pension scheme for the spouse with the benefit or an Order, or into a different pension account within the same scheme – and of course the two smaller pension pots will generate a smaller income between them.

-Take a look at our guide to pensions and divorce to find out what might be the best arrangement for you.
-You can read the guide here or call us on 0800 222 9500 to book a consultation with an expert solicitor and find out what you might be entitled to.
+Call us on 02071006100 to book a consultation with an expert solicitor and find out what you might be entitled to.